Risks Of Investing In Start-Ups

 - Principal Risk

 If you invest in start-ups, you are an angel investor.
 Once you invest in a start-up you run the risk of losing said investment.
-This is because if start-ups fail, they are not obligated to pay back your initial investment.
+This is because if start-ups fail, they are not obligated to pay back the initial investment that an angel investor makes.
 For most start-ups, losing money is a likely situation because they can’t keep up with other factors that affect the business.
 This is why it becomes a high-risk investment.
 It’s imperative to note that you should only invest in start-ups if you know that losing the seed money will not harm your situation in any way.
+But as angel investors, a little risk always needs to be taken.

 - Risk of Return

 The ROI (Return on Investment) if any, is highly variable and not fixed.
 Most start-ups don’t see any profits until a few years down the line.
-Most of the time they are barely able to break even.
+Angel investors must be prepared for this.
+Most of the time the start-up is barely able to break even.
 That is not saying that all start-ups perform badly or at a sub-par level.
 It’s however important to note that one must not invest money that you may need daily in start-ups.
 Returns will vary depending on how the company performs yearly.

 - Liquidity Risk

 Investing in start-ups comes with great risk.
 The trajectory of start-ups is not good.
 Most fail.
 It can be due to several reasons.
-It can occur due to the customer base not being as responsive as predicted, the product could be subpar, the competition too intense for a new company, etc. Even if after all this you still want to invest in a start-up, you should prepare yourself to run the risk of losing the whole investment.
+It can occur due to the customer base not being as responsive as predicted, the product could be sub-par, the competition too intense for a new company, etc. Even if after all this, as an angel investor in Mumbai, you still want to invest in a start-up, you should prepare yourself to run the risk of losing the whole investment.

 To Sum Up